-Empirical and mass balance methods also exist for calculating critical loads for eutrophication (i.e. an excess of N as a nutrient).
+Empirical and mass balance methods also exist for calculating critical loads for eutrophication (i.e. an excess of nutrients, in this case N).
 The empirical critical loads are based on experimental or field evidence of thresholds for changes in species composition, plant vitality or soil processes.
 The empirical approach is suited to semi-natural communities for which the long-term protection of biodiversity and/or ecosystem function is the key concern.
-In the UK the empirical approach is applied to natural and semi-natural habitats, including unmanaged (non-productive) woodland, based on critical load values agreed at international workshops (Bobbink & Hettelingh, 2011; Hall et al, 2015).
+In the UK the empirical approach is applied to natural and semi-natural habitats, including unmanaged (non-productive) woodland, based on critical load values agreed at international workshops (Bobbink & Hettelingh 2011, Hall et al. 2015).

 In the mass balance approach the long-term inputs and outputs of N from the ecosystem are calculated, with the critical load being exceeded when any excess N input is calculated to lead to an exceedance of a specified critical rate of N leaching.
-This approach is suited to managed ecosystems of low biodiversity, in which the inputs and outputs can be quantified with some confidence and in which the key concern is nitrate leaching.
-In the UK, this approach is applied to managed (productive) woodlands to ensure that long-term ecosystem function (e.g. soils, soil biological resources, trees, linked aquatic systems) is protected.
+This approach is suited to managed ecosystems with relatively low biodiversity, in which the inputs and outputs can be quantified with some confidence and in which the key concern is nitrate leaching.
+In the UK, this approach is applied to managed (productive) woodlands to ensure that long-term ecosystem functions (e.g. of soils, soil biological resources, trees, linked aquatic systems) are protected.